 The integration tower will have a distinctive piece of hardware.

-Read also: The WestConnex project in Sydney Australia.
+Read also: The WestConnex project in Sydney Australia

 June 22, 2020

-SpaceX commenced constructing the orbital launch pad with teams attempt to install the concrete rebar for 6 pillars of the orbital launch mount.
-After constructing reinforcement steel rebar, a steel cylinder was fixed over the rebar and every pillar was filled with concrete and covered to cure.
-After the pillars were done, there was no great progress on the Orbital Launch Pad (OLP) since the focus was shifted back to flying the SN8 and SN9 vehicles.
-While the testing efforts on SN9, 10, and 11 were ongoing, SpaceX commenced working on the OLP again by starting to lay the tank farm’s foundations and the associated Ground Support Equipment (GSE) bunkers.
+After the pillars were done, there was no great progress on the Orbital Launch Pad (OLP).
+Focus was shifted back to flying the SN8 and SN9 vehicles.
+While the testing efforts on SN9, 10, and 11 were ongoing, SpaceX commenced working on the OLP again.
+The company started laying the tank farm’s foundations and the associated Ground Support Equipment (GSE) bunkers.
 They also started the installation of piping for the tank farm.

 April 5, 2021